BTCgreen-Network/btcgreen-blockchain/CONTRIBUTING.md

 The [black library](https://black.readthedocs.io/en/stable/) is used as an automatic style formatter to make things easier.
 The [flake8 library](https://readthedocs.org/projects/flake8/) helps ensure consistent style.
 The [Mypy library](https://mypy.readthedocs.io/en/stable/) is very useful for ensuring objects are of the correct type, so try to always add the type of the return value, and the type of local variables.
-The [isort library](https://isort.readthedocs.io) is used to sort, group and validate imports in all python files.

 If you want verbose logging for tests, edit the `tests/pytest.ini` file.

 ## Pre-Commit

-We provide a [pre-commit configuration](https://github.com/BTCgreen-Network/btcgreen-blockchain/blob/main/.pre-commit-config.yaml) which triggers several useful hooks (including linters/formatter) before each commit you make if you installed and set up [pre-commit](https://pre-commit.com/).
+We provide a [pre-commit configuration](https://github.com/BTCgreenNetwork/btcgreen-blockchain/blob/main/.pre-commit-config.yaml) which triggers several useful hooks (including linters/formatter) before each commit you make if you installed and set up [pre-commit](https://pre-commit.com/).
 This will help to reduce the time you spend on failed CI jobs.